GraemeMalcolm/openai-vision/Instructions/Labs/02-multimodal.md

    dotnet run
     ```
 -->
-4. When prompted, enter `1` to use a text-based prompt and then enter the prompt `What's the best apple to use when making an apple pie?`
+4. When prompted, enter `1` to use a text-based prompt and then enter the prompt `I want to make an apple pie.
+What kind of apple should I use?`
 5. Review the response.
 Then enter `quit` to exit the program.

 ### Write code to use an image-based prompt